Start or expand a business to Spain

 AvaLaw assists corporate clients from all continents with their business in Spain.
 Our English speaking lawyers in Barcelona, and Madrid can save you a significant amount of time, money and head-ache by assisting you with setting up the business in Spain, optimizing the taxes, negotiating contracts, and providing support in any legal or administrative matter during the life-span of your business in Spain.

-Important topics on starting a business in Spain
+Important topics on starting or expanding a business in Spain

 1. Applying for the name of the company from the companies’ registry (el Registro Mercantil Central).